Phosphatidylcholine is used for ulcerative colitis. There is some scientific research that supports this use.

-- Inflammatory bowel disease (ulcerative colitis).
-Research suggests that taking a specific phosphatidylcholine product (Sterpur P-30 Granulat, Stern-Lecithin and Soja GmbH) daily for 3 months improves symptoms in people with ulcerative colitis.
+- A type of inflammatory bowel disease (ulcerative colitis).
+Research suggests that taking various types of phosphatidylcholine daily for up to 3 months improves symptoms in people with ulcerative colitis.

 Possibly Ineffective for

-- Hepatitis A. Taking phosphatidylcholine by mouth does not seem to improve liver function in people with hepatitis A.
+- Swelling (inflammation) of the liver caused by the hepatitis A virus (hepatitis A).
+Taking phosphatidylcholine by mouth does not seem to improve liver function in people with hepatitis A.

 - Improving a medical procedure called peritoneal dialysis.
 Taking phosphatidylcholine by mouth does not seem to improve a medical procedure called peritoneal dialysis.

-- A movement disorder called tardive dyskinesia.
-Taking phosphatidylcholine by mouth does not seem to improve a movement disorder called tardive dyskinesia.
+- A movement disorder often caused by antipsychotic drugs (tardive dyskinesia).
+Taking phosphatidylcholine by mouth does not seem to improve tardive dyskinesia.

 Insufficient Evidence for

-- Liver disease caused by alcohol.
-Early research suggests that taking phosphatidylcholine daily for 24 months does not increase survival in people with liver disease caused by drinking alcohol.
+- Liver disease in people who drink alcohol.
+Early research suggests that taking phosphatidylcholine daily for 24 months does not increase survival in people with liver disease who drink alcohol.

 - Reducing fat deposits.
-Early research suggests that localized fatty deposits on the chin, thigh, hips, abdomen, back, neck, and elsewhere look smaller to study subjects after receiving injections of phosphatidylcholine under the skin.
+Early research suggests that injections of phosphatidylcholine under the skin may make fatty deposits on the chin, thigh, hips, abdomen, back, neck, and elsewhere look smaller to some people.
 Improvements appear to last for 2-3 years or longer.
-In one study, 80% of patients reported improvements in facial fat deposits that lasted for up to 3 years.
+In one study, 80% of patients reported improvements in facial fat that lasted for up to 3 years.
 However, these results have been questioned because the studies were not well designed.

-- Declining brain function caused by liver disease.
+- Reduced brain function in people with advanced liver disease (hepatic encephalopathy).
 Research suggests that taking phosphatidylcholine daily for 6-8 weeks does not improve declining brain function in people with liver disease or liver failure.

-- Hepatitis B. Studies regarding hepatitis B show conflicting results.
+- Swelling (inflammation) of the liver caused by the hepatitis B virus (hepatitis B).
+Studies of phosphatidylcholine for hepatitis B show conflicting results.
 It is not clear if phosphatidylcholine is beneficial.

-- Treating non-cancerous fatty tumors (lipomas).
+- Non-cancerous fatty tumors (lipomas).
 There is one report that injecting a phosphatidylcholine solution directly into a lipoma can shrink the tumor by about 35%.
 However, this treatment might cause an unwanted reaction in the lipoma.

-- Memory loss.
-There is early evidence that taking a single 25 mg dose of phosphatidylcholine (PC-55, TwinLab) can improve some measures of memory in healthy college students.
+- Memory.
+There is early evidence that taking a single 25 mg dose of phosphatidylcholine can improve some measures of memory in healthy college students.